Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 ## Snapshot Architecture Basics (How It Works Internally)

 > The rest of this article explains how we implemented snapshotting under the hood.
-You don’t need this part to use the feature, but it’s useful if you care about the internals or want to adapt the design.”
+You don’t need this part to use the feature, but it’s useful if you care about the internals or want to adapt the design.

 Before we walk through the snapshot lifecycle, we need to explain a couple of concepts.